 - Hot flashes or sudden skin flushing may happen.
 You may also feel warm or red.

 - A condition where small blood clots develop and lowers your body’s ability to clot and cause abnormal bleeding.
 Symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 Note: Each of the side effects above was reported in 20% or greater of patients treated with all-trans retinoic acid.
 Not all possible side effects are included above.

 Warnings and Precautions

-- Increase in your cholesterol level and your triglyceride.
-Your cholesterol and triglyceride will be checked as needed.
+- Increase in your cholesterol and your triglyceride levels

 - Increase pressure inside of your skull.
-You may have a headache, double or blurry vision, temporary blindness that may last a few seconds affecting one or both eyes, nausea and vomiting (throwing up), ringing in the ears.
+You may have a headache, double or blurry vision, temporary blindness that may last a few seconds affecting one or both eyes, nausea and vomiting, ringing in the ears.

-- A rapid increase in your white blood cells may happen which can rarely increase your chance of death.
+- A rapid increase in your white blood cells, which can be life-threatening

 How to Take Your Medication